RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/classes/node_manager.md

 The user (job queen developer) specifies how many job results they want for each parition.

 When reporting a result, the user declares which partition the result should go in.
+Once the result is sorted into its correct partition, the last (worst) element of that parition will be removed if there are more elements than the user specified.

+The user can access these results either using `results_to_keep()`, which creates a 1-dimensional representation of the 2D vector, or `get_nth_job_result_id()`, which returns the ResultID for the nth element.
+`get_nth_job_result_id()` is prefered over `results_to_keep()`
+because the former allows the node manager to keep accepting new results while the latter freezes the result vector to prevent iterator invalidation.

+##Results to discard

+When a job result is removed from the 2-dimensional vector of results to keep, it is added to a `std::list` of job results to discard.
+The derived queen can access this list using `append_job_results_that_should_be_discarded()`.

+##Counters for various job submission states

+The node manager keeps track of:

+- A

+- B

+- C

 ##See Also